 2. his office is located in the Student Services hub, opposite the upstairs Green hub.

 Do you have concerns about or are you experiencing the following from members of our school community?

-Both David and Pam are located in the blue staffroom if you'd prefer to speak with them in person.
+Both David and Pam are located in the blue staffroom or in Student Services if you would prefer to speak with them in person.